sciapp/gr/lib/grm/grplot/README.md

 ## Data file

 These files contain the data that should be plotted.
 Besides the data these files can include parameters which modify the plot.
-The first lines define parameters just like the `title` and have the following pattern:
+Important to know is that the parameters which can stand in these files doesn't belong to a specific plot.
+They are atleast valid for all 2D or 3D plots for example.
+The first lines of teh datafile define parameters just like the `title` and have the following pattern:

 ```text
 # key : value